augustye/gameboy/README.md

 To run on CPU
 =============

-1. make
+1. To generate dynamic library, just run: make
-2. python3 gameboy.py --rom mario.gb --write_gif_every 1
+2. Run: python3 gameboy.py --rom mario.gb --write_gif_every 1
+3. GIF files will be generated

 To run on FPGA (PYNQ-Z2)
 =========================

+1. Connect to pynq via SSH, change user to root
-python3 gameboy_pynq.py --rom mario.gb --write_gif_every 1
+2. Run: python3 gameboy_pynq.py --rom mario.gb --write_gif_every 1
+3. GIF files will be generated

 To compile for FPGA (PYNQ-Z2)
 =============================